Mount Carmel Shrine (Quezon City): Shrine details

-Designed by Architect Maximo Vicente Jr. and built in the Modernist style on a Latin cross (cruciform) layout, the shrine is located on a 17,155 sqm lot along Broadway Avenue in between 4th and 5th Streets.
-Behind the church is the St. John of the Cross Seminary.
+Designed by Architect Máximo Vicente Jr. in the Modernist style, the shrine is built according to a Latin cross (cruciform) footprint within a 17,155 sqm complex fronting Broadway Avenue and between 4th and 5th Streets.

-Aside from the main altar, the church has two side altars: the Saint Joseph altar on the left and the Our Lady of Mount Carmel altar on the right.
-Since 2019, a medallion bearing the papal arms has been placed above the right side altar, as well at the main façade on top of the image of the Blessed Virgin Mary – signifying its status as a minor basilica.
-It also has three air-conditioned mortuary chapels with a capacity of 50 to 150 seats.
+Aside from the main altar, the church has two side altars: the Saint Joseph altar on the gospel side (left), and the Our Lady of Mount Carmel altar on the epistle side (right).
+Since 2019, a relief of the papal arms has been placed above the Virgin’s side altar, as well at the main façade above the image’s niche, signifying the shrine’s status as a minor basilica.